colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 <img src="http://neuralnetworksanddeeplearning.com/images/net_full_layer_0.png" style="width:400px">
 [TODO: Give credit and don't hotlink.
 You dick.]()

 We can do something similar here.
-The columns in the tables below represent positions in a 17-character GitHub repo name.
+The tables below each represent the 'receptive field' of a particular hidden unit.
+The columns correspond to positions in a 17-character GitHub repo name.
 A green character represents a strongly positive weight (i.e. this hidden unit "wants" to see that character at the position).
 Red characters have strongly negative weights.

 These are just a couple examples taken from a model with 350 hidden units (the same model from which the above samples were taken).
 [This page](/assets/recep.html) has visualizations of all those units.

 {% include recep149.html %}

-`vndubnr`?
+This hidden unit wants to see... `vndubnr`?
 Actually, this word search is hiding several useful words.
 How many can you spot?

 - vagrant (and Vagrant)
 - android